PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 As a player I want to play a Halfling so that I can steal from the other drunk characters

-- + 1 to Dexterity Modifier, -1 to Strength Modifier
+- +1 to Dexterity Modifier, -1 to Strength Modifier
 - +2 to Armor Class when being attacked by non Halfling (they are small and hard to hit)

-##Iteration 4 - Weapons, Armor & Items
+## Iteration 4 - Weapons, Armor & Items

 Items that enhance a characters capabilities.

-###Feature: Weapons
+### Feature: Weapons

 As a character I want to be able to wield a single weapon so that I can achieve victory through superior firepower

 - character can wield only one weapon

-- ideas
+#### Ideas

 - basic weapons that improve damage (dagger)
 - basic weapons that improve to attacks (+1 sword)
 - magic weapons with special properties (knife of ogre slaying)
 - weapons that certain classes or races can or cannot wield

 ####Samples